PriscilliaAmmeux/SeSalirLesDoigts/README.md

 ## Setup & Use

+Create a file .env in front and back.
+Use the .env.sample for to help you.

 ### Project Initialization

 - In VSCode, install plugins **Prettier - Code formatter** and **ESLint** and configure them